 Hi, I'm Amelia

-I am on the board of the Fence international translation network, and a member of the American Literary Translators Association and the Theatre in Translation network.
+I'm on the board of the Fence international translation network, and a member of the American Literary Translators Association, Emerging Literary Translators' Network in America, and the Theatre in Translation network.
 I formerly served on the Foundation for Louisiana's Truth, Racial Healing and Transformation Advisory Committee.

 My heartfelt thanks to Murielle Marie for helping me chart my course as a creative generalist.
 And my deepest gratitude to my parents, for encouraging me to grow in the direction of my dreams.